How long has Pacific-Realtors.net been in business?

 It is a fundamental difference in our business models.
-Our business plan is based upon a structure that when our agents make money, the firm also makes money, and if our agents don't earn money, the firm doesn't earn money.
+Our business plan is based upon a structure that when our agents make money, the firm also makes money, and if our agents don't earn money, they don't pay fees to the firm.
 Therefore, we have every incentive to help our agents succeed in achieving their professional goals.
 Our structure has worked well since 1987.
 It has benefited us, our agents, and most importantly, our clients.
-Some of the large, franchised companies attract agents who like their large, spacious offices where they can socialize, .but are not expected to represent many buyers or sellers because the company is earning money from them in the form of monthly desk fees, franchise fees, education fees, E&O fees, and so on.
+Some of the large, franchised companies attract agents who like their large, spacious offices where they can socialize, but are not expected to represent many buyers or sellers because the company is earning money from them in the form of monthly desk fees, franchise fees, education fees, E&O fees, and so on.

 Is Pacific-Realtors.net a discount broker?